 Bird Key - also Boaters Paradise

-Bird Key is the first island once you have crossed the new majestic Ringling Bridge.
-When coming from downtown Sarasota, the entrance of the gated community is on your left - you can't miss it.
+Bird Key is the first island on the left once you have crossed the new majestic Ringling Causeway Bridge.
+When coming from downtown Sarasota, the entrance of the gated community is right after leaving the bridge on your left - you can't miss it.

-Bird Key is called a boater’s paradise.
-That is even an understatement.
+Bird Key is called a boater’s paradise, which is even an understatement.
 The Key, with its private yacht club, has many homes with deep water docks.
 If they don't have a dock, they have at least a spectacular bay view.